 Mass Effect

-For so long, BioWare has held a legacy as one of the most revered developers in Western role-playing games.
+For so long, BioWare held a legacy as one of the most revered developers in Western role-playing games.
 After the glorious success of Star Wars: Knights of the Old Republic back in 2003, the Canadian-born studio began work on two new intellectual properties, one set in a sci-fi setting and the other set in a fantasy setting.
-The one set in a sci-fi setting came first, and it’s called Mass Effect.
+The one set in a sci-fi setting came first and became known as Mass Effect.

-Mass Effect tells an unforgettable tale of exploration and political intrigue throughout deep space, with squadmates from all across the galaxy led by Commander Shepard, an elite soldier of the Alliance Navy.
-While the combat in the first entry was substandard in the eyes of critics and fans, it was the branching dialogue and romance options that made up for it.
+Mass Effect tells an incredible tale of exploration and political intrigue throughout deep space, with squadmates from all across the galaxy led by Commander Shepard, an elite soldier of the Alliance Navy.
+Traveling across planets, players engage in combat with various alien races, using guns and powerful Biotic abilities.
+While the combat in the first entry was substandard in the eyes of critics and fans, it was the rich branching dialogue and kinky romance options (with full-blown sex scenes) that made up for it.

 Super Mario Galaxy